NastiaCu/PAD_LABS/README.md

 >
 >FastAPI WebSocket (Python) for managing real-time discussions using WebSocket.
 >#### Database:
->MongoDB: For storing recommendation data (e.g., car models, user ratings).
+>PostgreSQL
 >
 >Redis: For managing WebSocket sessions in real-time discussions.

->### API Gateway
+### API Gateway
 >Framework: Express.js (Node.js)

 ### Communication Patterns
 >#### RESTful APIs:
 >Used for HTTP communication between external clients and services.
 >#### gRPC:
->For efficient communication between the User Service and Recommendations/ Discussions Service.
+>For efficient communication between services and service discovery.
 >#### WebSocket:
 >For real-time, bi-directional communication in the Discussions Service.